EKF vs. UKF performance and robustness comparison for nonlinear state estimation

 $$\bold{z_k}=[r^m_k, \theta^m_k]^T$$

-However, the track states contain the target position in cartesian coordinates.
-Therefore, to update the filter state, we need a measurement function that maps between the state space and measurement space:
+However, the filter state contain the target position in cartesian coordinates.
+Therefore, to update it, we need a measurement function that maps between the state space and measurement space:

 Due to noise, the sensor never provides an exact measurement.
 The noise is usually modeled as independent random Gaussian distributions with zero mean and covariance defined as: